Mongol conquest of the Song dynasty: Prelude, and surrender of Song (1260–1276)

 Political infighting in the Song also contributed to the fall of Xiangyang and Fancheng, due to the power of the Lü family.
 Many questioned their allegiance to the Song as morale was collapsing, and the Emperor barred Jia Sidao himself from the command.
 Li Tingzhi, an enemy of the Lü family, was appointed commander.
 Jia permitted the Lüs to ignore Li's orders, resulting in a fractious command.
 Li was then unable to relieve Xiangyang and Fancheng, managing only temporary resupply during several breaks in the siege.

 Bayan of the Baarin, the Mongol commander, then sent half of his force up-river to wade to the south bank in order to build a bridge across to take the Yang lo fortress; three thousand Song boats came up the Han river and were repulsed, with fifty boats destroyed and 2,000 dead.
 In the maritime engagements, the Song forces used paddle ships, and on some ships at least, fire lance, siege crossbows, and incendiary devices were deployed against Mongol forces.

 Xiangyang's commander Lü Wenhuan from the Lü family then surrendered to the Mongol commander and was appointed as governor of Xiangyang.
-The entire force, now including the yielding commander, sailed down the Yangtze, and the forts along the way surrendered, as this commander, now allied with the Mongols, had also commanded many of the down-river garrisons.
+The entire force, now including the yielding commander, sailed down the Yangtze, and the forts along the way surrendered, as this commander - now allied with the Mongols - had also commanded many of the down-river garrisons.
 Lü Wenhuan persuaded the rest of his family to switch sides.
 In 1270, Kublai ordered the construction of five thousand ships.
 Three years later, an additional two thousand ships were ordered built; these would carry about 50,000 troops to give battle to the Song.

-In 1273, Fancheng capitulated, the Mongols putting the entire population of Fancheng to death by sword to terrorize the inhabitants of Xiangyang.
-After the surrender of the city of Xiangyang, several thousand ships were deployed.
+In 1273, Fancheng capitulated, the Mongols putting the entire population to death by sword to terrorize the inhabitants of Xiangyang.
+After the surrender of Xiangyang, several thousand ships were deployed.
 The Song fleet, despite their deployment as a coastal defense fleet or coast guard more than an operational navy, was more than a match for the Mongols.
 Under his great general Bayan, Khublai unleashed a riverine attack upon the defended city of Xiangyang on the Han River.
-The Mongols prevailed, ultimately, but it would take five more years of struggle to do so.
+The Mongols ultimately prevailed, but only after five more years of struggle.